Carlos Djaló

 Carlos Djaló Só (born 12 February 1993) is a Bissau-Guinean-born Portuguese professional footballer who plays as a forward.

 Career

 In 2014, Djaló trialed for the youth academy of Spanish La Liga side Valencia after playing for London APSA in the English ninth division.

 In 2016, he signed for Albanian second division club Besëlidhja after playing for Tourizense in the Portuguese third division.

 In 2019, he signed for Bulgarian lower league team Pirin (Razlog) after playing for Korinthos in the Greek lower leagues.

 In 2020, Djaló signed for Slovenian second division outfit Krško.

-In 2022, Djaló signed for Asd Vico Equense in Eccellenza Italiana.
+In 2022, he signed for Asd Vico Equense in Eccellenza Italiana.